Actual Freedom – Mailing List ‘D’ Correspondence

 ‘Now, this pristine ambience is conducive to a sincere actualist activating their potential – albeit temporarily – as in some form of an out-from-control/ different-way-of-being (to whatever degree of intimacy they be comfortable with at the time).
 Furthermore, experience has shown that these intimacy experiences can be contagious, so to speak, for other sincere actualists also present as the atmosphere generated affectively/ psychically by the first to be out-from-control/in a different-way-of-being can propagate a flow-on effect, on occasion.

 This fostering was convincingly made apparent when the well-known correspondent gratuitously (unsolicited) reported how the intimacy of the first meeting – due to being the nearest a ‘self’ can get to innocence whilst remaining a ‘self’ – was the prevailing atmosphere for him with both Vineeto and Peter as well (...).
-(List D, No. 12, 9 December 2009).
+(Richard, List D, No. 12, 9 December 2009).

 Before replying I recommend re-reading what Srid posted 3 weeks ago (Jun 9, 2013) taking specific note of what he has to say about the ‘ambience-atmosphere-milieu’ effect.